ktor-doc-jp/ktor-doc-jp/pages/features/hsts.md

 This feature will add required _HTTP Strict Transport Security_ headers to the request according to the [RFC 6797](https://tools.ietf.org/html/rfc6797).

-Please note, that HSTS policy headers are ignored over insecure HTTP connection.
+HSTS policy headers are ignored over insecure HTTP connection.
 For HSTS to take effect it should be served over secure (https) connection.
+{: .note}

 When browser receives HSTS policy headers, it will no longer attempt to connect to the server with insecure connections for the given period of time.